How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Based on average costs, one complete beehive costs about $260 -$275.

-There may be a slight difference between the cost of 8-frame and 10-frame components but the overall impact is not significant to total costs.
+There may be a slight difference between the cost of 8-frame and 10-frame components, but the overall impact is insignificant to total costs.

 See our related article about best beekeeping starter kits that might save you some money on your first hive purchase.